SK-EID/smart-id-java-client/README.md

 ```

 ### Examples of Allowed Notification-based Interactions Order
-An app can support different interactionDeprecated types, and a Relying Party can specify the preferred interactions with or without fallback options.
+An app can support different interaction types, and a Relying Party can specify the preferred interactions with or without fallback options.
 Different interactions can support different amounts of data to display information to the user.

 Below are examples of `allowedInteractionsOrder` elements in JSON format: